Articles of Association

 - This Association is governed by the Articles of Association and alternatively by the law.

-- The Association is domiciled in Lausanne, Switzerland.
+- The Association is domiciled in the Canton de Vaud, Switzerland.

 - The Association is registered with the Swiss Commercial Register.

 - The purpose of the Association is to:

 a.
 Identify actions to be taken to safely, securely and efficiently integrate Unmanned Aircraft Systems (UAS) into national airspace systems;

 b.
 Draft and distribute an interoperability blueprint for traffic management of UAS;

 c.
 Collaborate with regulators and other stakeholders worldwide to identify standards, as well as scalable and compliant technical solutions, to the development of UAS Traffic Management (UTM) systems;

 d.
 Instigate and facilitate partnerships between manned and unmanned users of the airspace;